-M POL(E)-15-iii.4 Understand the role of United Nations in settlement of disputes and five questions in all.
+M POL(E)-15-iii.4 Understand the role of United Nations in settlement of disputes and

+The question paper will consist of nine questions.
+The candidate shall attempt five questions in all.
 Question No. 1 will be compulsory.
 The compulsory question will consist of four short answer type conceptual/thematic questions of equal marks (i.e. 4 marks each) spread over the whole syllabus.
-The Candidate shall attempt four more questions selecting at least one from each
+The Candidate shall attempt four more questions selecting at least one from each Unit.
+Each question will carry 16 marks.